 Discover the cuisine of the North Island and savour the wide range of tasty offerings featured on this culinary tour.

-Self-drive (or private guided tour fore extra charges) 6 nights
+(or a private guided tour for extra charges)

 Location: North Island

 Departing/Finishing: Auckland – Wellington (Itinerary can be reversed)